bongatores/nomadsSpace/README.md

   This dapp allows users explore and modfy an empty world by inserting data in it.

-  A smart contract has been done to map coordenates in the world (x,z) into a uri, which can be a ipfs hash from custom data with same nft metadata standatard, an ENS domain name, an UNS domain name, a ipfs hash of a nft metadata or a decentralized identity from ceramic self.id.
+  A smart contract has been done to map coordenates in the world (x,z) into a uri, which can be a ipfs hash from custom data with same nft metadata standatard, an ENS (goerli testnetwork) domain name, an UNS domain name, a ipfs hash of a nft metadata or a decentralized identity from ceramic self.id.
 In the event of data being inserted in a occupied position, chainlink vrf is used to generated a random number that defines if the actual data must be replaced or not.

 ## Technologies